 We found out about the Knight family’s childhood in Holiday in the Hamptons (although there are references to it in Moonlight Over Manhattan) which led to Harriet being over-protected by twin sister Fliss and brother Daniel.
 I loved being a part of Harriet coming out from the shadows to live her life (yes, it really does feel as if I know these characters).
 The way she challenged herself is certainly courageous and I think she just might be my favourite of Sarah Morgan’s characters from this series of six novels.
 When I think back to the beginning of the story I can honestly say she is an inspiration and the story holds an important message about the boundaries and limitations we put on ourselves.
 Harriet shows the reader how the benefits far outweigh the fear of breaking out of our comfort zones and that there is always hope.

 Ethan, having learnt to disconnect from his feelings as a necessity for his job, isn’t the perfect person at first to help Harriet with her confidence.
 But Harriet still shows strength in what she was prepared to do to ensure Madi receives the care she needs while her owner is away.
 No wilting sunflower where dogs are concerned (she’s fierce 🙂 ), it’s just people that Harriet stumbles with.
 I loved how their friendship grew and the peeling off of those layers Ethan has shrouded himself in.
 As in previous stories, I was totally invested emotionally.

-With a great cast of characters, a sprinkling of humour, the most fabulous settings and a slow-burning soul connection, Moonlight Over Manhattan is a must read this season.
+With a great cast of characters, a sprinkling of humour, the most fabulous settings and a slow-burning soul connection, Moonlight Over Manhattan is a must read.

 Connect with Sarah Morgan